semorrison/category-theory-2018/README.md

     * Keeley will explain that monads are algebras in the monoidal category of endofunctors of a category `C`.
 He may also talk about monads and adjunctions.
 (Or possibly monads as understood by computer scientists.)
 * Week 12:
     * Yossi will define the Drinfeld centre of a monoidal category, and explain that it is braided.

+Scott has talked about: categorical databases, monoidal categories, Temperley-Lieb as a monoidal category and a braided monoidal category, `Vec^\omega G` and group cohomology, Temperley-Lieb at roots of unity, and fusion categories.

 Sources
 ---